 |points in x axis||375|

 Figure 7.
 Seismic image generated by the original CUDA-based RTM source code (left) and the migrated DPC++ code (right)

 Memory Management Improvements

 Figure 8.
-Roofline views of the DPC++ version running on Gen9 Intel® HD Graphics NEO using explicit memory allocation (top) and buffers/accessors memory management (bottom)
+Roofline views of the DPC++ version running on NEO with 9th generation Intel® HD Graphics using explicit memory allocation (top) and buffers/accessors memory management (bottom)